yaraalt/Genetic-Algorithm/README.md

 GA was implemented by Python language and used PyCharm which is an integrated development environment (IDE) used in computer programming, specifically for python.

-1. Install and setup PyCharm, can be found [here](https://www.jetbrains.com/pycharm/download/#section=windows) . o	Run the pycharm-2020.2.exe file that starts the Installation Wizard. o	Follow all steps suggested by the wizard.
+1. Install and setup PyCharm, can be found [here](https://www.jetbrains.com/pycharm/download/#section=windows) .
+  -	Run the pycharm-2020.2.exe file that starts the Installation Wizard.
+  - 	Follow all steps suggested by the wizard.
 Please pay special attention to the corresponding installation options.
 2. Download files on github
 3. Download libraries(network,pandas, matplotlib) from on PyCham File-> Setting -> Project: "project name.py" -> Project interpreter -> add icon
 4. Run main class